 Indeed, this makes Pure White of the most versatile vinyl-safe paints available!

-Benjamin Moore’s uber-popular White Heron OC-57 is the next vinyl siding color on our list.
+Benjamin Moore’s popular White Heron OC-57 is the next vinyl siding color on our list.
 Certainly, this classic off-white with cool undertones can be paired with darker trim windows and lush outdoor landscaping.

 Further, White Heron is a neutral exterior vinyl color that adds a touch of sophistication to any vinyl exterior.
 Check out all of Benjamin Moore’s vinyl-safe exterior house colors for more inspiration.